Jaabg6/rick-and-morty-culqi/README.md

   <h1>Rick and Morty Finder</h1>

   <p>
-    An little project make for Culqui by Javier Arcila
+    An little project make for Culqi by Javier Arcila
   </p>
 </div>